Master of Business Administration Business Administration (MBA)

 Prior Learning, Internship and Independent Study

-Students may apply a maximum of 6 credit hours earned through any combination of prior learning, internship, or independent study (only 3 credit hours are allowed from any category).
+Students may apply a maximum of 6 credit hours earned through any combination of prior learning, internship, or independent study (a maximum of 3 credit hours applies to each category).

 - Prior learning offers students the opportunity to translate their professional work knowledge into academic credit.
 1-3 credits allowed.